elisamacamo22/brighttv-viewership-analytics/README.md

 This project analyzes the viewership data for BrightTV across South Africa.
 It includes key insights into audience demographics, channel preferences, and viewing behaviors, along with actionable recommendations for audience engagement.

+## 🎯 Objective, Aim, and Goal

+### Objective
+- To analyze BrightTV viewership data and extract key insights related to audience demographics, channel preferences, and viewing behavior.
+Additionally, recommend actionable strategies that will boost audience engagement, viewer satisfaction, and overall platform growth.

+### Aim
+- To help BrightTV strengthen its content and marketing strategies through data-driven decision making.

 ## 💡 Motivation
 This project was created to explore TV viewership trends across South Africa and to practice real-world data analysis and visualization skills.